-This luxurious crab risotto combines sweet crab and corn with sharp Parmigiano-Reggiano in a creamy dish that will leave you asking for more.
+This luxurious crab risotto combines sweet snow crab meat and fresh corn to produce a delicate, elegant dish that will delight your guests.

 This post contains affiliate links.
 Full disclosure is at the bottom of the article.

 When spring returns every year, I’ve got a long list of things I’m excited to see again: the sun and warmer temperatures, of course, but also asparagus, fresh green peas, rhubarb, and snow crab.